bw-school-in-the-cloud/back-end/README.md

 [
     {
         "tosid": 11,
-        "paragraph": "All changes are intended to describe, in plain English, the nature and scope of the corresponding source code."
+        "paragraph": "You agree that by accessing the Site, you have read, understood, and agree to be bound by all of these Terms and Conditions."
     },
     {
         "tosid": 12,
-        "paragraph": "Internet or similar exemptions of copyright (separated by comma, not as a whole which is a work based on (or derived from) the Work and, in such a way for the licensee would be to refrain entirely from distribution"
+        "paragraph": "If you do not agree with all of these Terms and Conditions, then you are expressly prohibited from using the Site and you must discontinue use immediately.\n"
     },
     {
         "tosid": 13,
-        "paragraph": "Hereinafter in this Agreement.
-Article 5 (Governing Law) 1.
-IPA may publish new versions (including revisions) of this License either on the Internet using the software, and you want it, that you receive from any Contributor."
+        "paragraph": "Supplemental terms and conditions or documents that may be posted on the Site from time to time are hereby expressly incorporated herein by reference."
+    },
+    {
+        "tosid": 14,
+        "paragraph": "We reserve the right, in our sole discretion, to make changes or modifications to these Terms and Conditions at any time and for any reason.\n"
+    },
+    {
+        "tosid": 15,
+        "paragraph": "We will alert you about any changes by updating the “Last updated” date of these Terms and Conditions, and you waive any right to receive specific notice of each such change."
     }
 ]
 ```
 <br/>

-Note: *This data can be requested **WITHOUT** either **AUTHENTICATION** or **AUTHORIZATION** for React I MVP purposes only*
+Note: *This data can be requested **WITHOUT** either **AUTHENTICATION** and / or **AUTHORIZATION** for React I MVP purposes only*

 </details>